 Caring for the land for the long term:

 To care for all of this land, RRCT has invested in a Stewardship Reserve Fund which we rely on to guarantee that we have staff capacity to be responsive to neighbors, to maintain trails, and to manage habitat and ecology.
 With the acquisition of 170 acres in the middle of the Lower Village and with planned popular trails, our campaign budget includes a necessary line item to increase the size of our Stewardship Reserve Fund, guided by clear RRCT investment and spending policies.
 At more than 300 acres, the Intervale will become RRCT’s largest preserve.
-By adding $350,000 to our Stewardship Reserve Fund in addition to more than $200,000 for trail construction and $200,000 for ball field construction, we will have money for staff time and expenses to care for the property, its trails, bridges, benches and forests for perpetuity.
+By adding $350,000 to our Stewardship Reserve Fund in addition to more than $200,000 for trail construction we will have money for staff time and expenses to care for the property, its trails, bridges, benches and forests for perpetuity.
+The budget also outlines $200,000 for the construction, care and expansion of the ballfields and playground, which will be owned and maintained by the GNGLL.

-Donors to date (Lower Village, Little League, & Intervale:
+Donors to date (Lower Village, Little League Fields, & Intervale Meadows):

-Thank you to the many people, foundations and business who have already donated to this project:
+Thank you to the many people, foundations and businesses who have already donated to this project:

 - Casco Bay Estuary Partnership